-- Plan for first day back - Details of where the room is for feeding, and confirmation of availability of an electrical socket and a lockable door - Details of suggested times when they can express
+Plan for first day back

-- Suggestions for changes to shift times or longer breaks which may assist in time to express milk or feed baby - Refrigeration requirements and provision; - SFH staff info leaflet on feeding on return to work
+- Details of where the room is for feeding/pumping, and confirmation of availability of an electrical socket and a lockable door - Details of suggested times when they can express - Suggestions for changes to shift times or longer breaks which may assist in time to express milk or feed baby and also be able to adequately eat, drink and rest - Refrigeration requirements and provision - SFH staff info leaflet on feeding on return to work

-It is important to note that managers should not ask employees how long they plan to feed their baby or child for, and must not suggest any time limits - employees may not know how long they plan to breastfeed and this area of conversation may exacerbate stress, and cause issues for employee and employer.
+It is important to note that managers should not ask employees how long they plan to feed their baby or child for and must not suggest any time limits - employees may not know how long they plan to breast/chestfeed and this area of conversation may exacerbate stress, and cause issues for employee and employer.
 It is the employees' responsibility to keep their manager informed of any changes.